bioturing/bbrowserx-wiki/README.md

 kubectl describe no | grep Runtime
 ```

-If container engine is Containerd
+If container engine is Containerd,
-Add these lines to : /etc/containerd/config.toml
+add these lines to : /etc/containerd/config.toml

 ```
 privileged_without_host_devices = false